 What else should I know?

-- Students may be dropped for poor attendance.
+- Students may be disenrolled for the following reasons:

-- Students will be dropped for disrespectful or disruptive behavior in classrooms or on campus.
+- Disrespectful or disruptive behavior in the classroom or on campus.

-- The Santa Clara Unified School District Uniform Complaint Procedure is posted in the Adult Education Office.
+- The Santa Clara Unified School District Uniform Complaint Procedures are posted in the Adult Education Office.